google/applied-machine-learning-intensive/v2/xx_career_development/05_linkedin_essentials_for_technical_students.md

 # Endorse and *Recommend* Your Groupmates

-*  Indicate how you know Michael and what his position was at the time.
+*  Indicate how you know the person and what their position was at the time.
 *  Write your recommendation!
 *  Aim for at least 3-5 sentences.
 *  Look up examples online if you need assistance.